Nisha0202/parcel-delivery-system-backend/Readme.md

 - Only sender can cancel parcel (before `Dispatched`).
 - Only receiver can confirm delivery (when status is `In Transit`).
+- Only receiver can view their incoming parcels.
 - Blocked users/parcels cannot access features.
 - Admin can block/unblock users/parcels, update statuses.
-- Only owner can view their parcels.
+- Only sender can view their parcels.
 - Unique tracking ID for each parcel.

 ---